sidadinfy/forecasts-react/README.md

 ## React Components

 1. All the custom react components `must` be inside the `components` folder.
 2. Dont Use component as part of the name of the folder or the file.
+Like "DateComponent".
 3. Always create a folder and inside that add the file.
 4. When using Prime React components always send the {...this.props} back in the props.
 5. Always use class based components, unless really necesary use functional with hooks.